Find author, origin, audience and, context of quote – The bow teaches that strength without flexibility leads to breakage.

 Explanation

-Look, I’ve seen this play out so many times.
-The most “successful” people, the ones who last, they aren’t the rigid tyrants or the unbending purists.
-Those types?
+The most successful people, the ones who last, they aren’t the rigid or the unbending.
 They snap.
 They burn out.
 They get overthrown.
-The real power comes from being like that bow—incredibly strong, with a clear goal, but with enough flexibility in your approach, in your thinking, to absorb pressure and release it with precision.
-It’s the difference between a solid oak staff that shatters and a bamboo reed that bends in the storm and springs right back.
+The real power comes from being like that bow, incredibly strong, with a clear goal, but with enough flexibility in your approach, in your thinking, to absorb pressure and release it with precision.
+It’s the difference between a solid oak staff that shatters and a bamboo reed that bends and springs right back.
 It’s about resilience, not just resistance.

 Summary